vishaln15/techworld/README.md

 ## Functionalities

 1. Clear distinction between users and admin is established.
 2. Users can view, choose and order products to an address.
 Order history is stored and can be viewed in the profile page.
-All orders have unique order number.
+All orders have unique order id.
 3. Home page has list of all products available and also contains a sidebar with product types including smartphones, laptops, watch and audio devices.
 Each product type when clicked opens a page with only that product type.
 4. Product page has 3 vertical fields including product image, product description and product stock with add to cart button.
 5. Cart page uses cookies and stores the chosen products with the quantity.
-Since it uses cookies, after the end of browser session the cookies are destroyed and the cart data resets.
+Since it uses cookies, after the end of the browser session the cookies are destroyed and the cart data resets.
 6. Shipping page requires address input and payment method.
 7. Order page automatically creates a unique order id for every order.
-8. Users and Admin have profile page to edit name, email and password.
+8. Users and admin have profile page to edit name, email and password.
-9. Every sigin is verified using JSON Web Token (JWT).
+9. Every signin is verified using JSON Web Token (JWT).
 10. Admin has super user benefits to add new products, remove and edit existing products.

 ## Properties used

 > - React: Components, Props, Events, Hooks, Router, Axios
 > - Redux: Store, Reducers, Actions
-> - Node & Express: Web API, Body Parser, JWT
+> - Node & Express: Web API,  JWT
-> - MongoDB: Mongoose, Aggregation
+> - MongoDB: Mongoose
 > - Development: ESLint, Babel, Git, GitHub

 ## Run locally